 Hotel stay at Hilton in Stockholm, Sweden for Spotify

-Once your expense has been completed, you can add this to an existing Expense Report or let it stay in the Expenses queue until such time as you are ready to add it to a trip/event/onboarding report.
+Once your expense has been completed, you can add this to an existing expense report or let it stay in the Expenses queue until you're ready to add it to a trip/event/onboarding report.

-If you are a manager and reviewing a staff member's expense report, the below instructions should be followed:
+If you are a manager and reviewing a staff member's expense report, note the following instructions:

-When an Expense Report has been submitted by a staff member, Expensify will send a notification via email to the manager for review
+When an Expense Report has been submitted by a staff member, Expensify sends a notification via email to the manager for review.

-Click on the report name in the body of the email and you will be directed to Expensify where you can review the report
+Click on the report name in the body of the email to navigate to Expensify where you can review the report.

 Review each expense for accuracy and completeness as aligned in the Mattermost’s expense policy, and ensure a receipt is attached.
 Note: we require a receipt for all expenses.

-Once reviewed and approved, Select [Approve and Forward] (as seen below) on the option drop down and Expensify will designate a pre-populated email address.
+Once reviewed and approved, select Approve and Forward from the drop-down and Expensify will designate a pre-populated email address.

-If you will be Out Of Office, the manager can delegate the approval process during PTO (as seen below):
+If you will be Out Of Office, the manager can delegate the approval process during PTO:

 Settings → Your Account → Account Details → Vacation Delegate → Enter the email address of the backup approval